 • Revani: A classic dessert that has been present in Turkish cuisine since the Ottoman period.
 It is a cake, that has been adapted by many Mediterranean and Middle Eastern cultures.
 It is called basbousa in Arabic and shamali.

-Ramadan 2022 in Turkey is believed to be the most happening experience and you must delve into its piousness if you are visiting the country soon.
-This year Ramadan 2022 in Turkey will begin on 2nd April and will last till 2nd May.
+Ramadan 2025 in Turkey is believed to be the most happening experience, and you must delve into its piousness if you are visiting the country soon.
+This year Ramadan in Turkey will begin on Friday, February 28, 2025, and conclude on Saturday, March 29, 2025.

-Also known as Ramadan feast is a 3 days festival.
-Eid al Fitr marks the end of Ramadan and the holiday celebrates the conclusion of the 29 or 30 days of dawn-to-sunset fasting during the entire month.
-The date of Eid al Fitr 2022 depends on the sighting of the moon.
+Also known as Ramadan feast is a 3-day festival.
+Eid al Fitr marks the end of Ramadan, and this Ramadan holiday in Turkey celebrates the conclusion of the 29 or 30 days of dawn-to-sunset fasting during the entire month.
+The date of Eid al Fitr 2025 will be either Saturday 29 March 2025 – Sunday 30 March, 2025.

 Q5.
 What are Traditional Ramadan dishes in Turkey?